Supporting Equality, Diversity and Inclusion

 Funding Organisations for Gender Equality (FORGEN) was a Community of Practice (CoP) committed to the goal of monitoring and improving the implementation of gender equality in Research & Innovation Funding Organisations throughout the European Research Area, bringing together gender equality practitioners in Research & Innovation Funding to promote knowledge sharing.
 FORGEN was active between 2019 and 2022.
 The IRC was among 18 national research funding agencies involved in the FORGEN CoP.

-The four main areas of focus identified at the 1st Act International Synergy Conference (2019) workshop were:
+The four main areas of focus identified at the 1st ACT International Synergy Conference (2019) workshop were:

 - Bias in the evaluation process